Inukshuk Wireless

-Inukshuk Wireless Inc. is a joint venture of BCE Inc. and Rogers Communications, created in 2005 to establish a Canada-wide network for wireless Internet connectivity in 45 major cities and more than 120 rural communities, throughout the ten Industry Canada licensed areas.
+Inukshuk Wireless Inc. is a joint venture of BCE Inc. and Rogers Communications, created in 2005 to establish a Canada-wide network for wireless Internet connectivity in 45 major cities and over 120 rural communities, throughout the ten Industry Canada licensed areas.
 Bell and Rogers separately market the service to their customers as Portable Internet, although Bell also offers a Rural Internet service.

 History

 Inukshuk Internet, a predecessor to Inukshuk Wireless, was originally formed in 1999.
 Inukshuk was acquired by Microcell in 2001, which was acquired by Rogers in 2004.
 The spectrum and technology was merged into the joint venture with Bell in 2005.

 Until November 7, 2008, Bell Internet Portable was referred to as Sympatico High Speed Unplugged or Bell WiMAX Unplugged.
 Likewise, Bell Internet Rural was referred to as Bell WiMAX In-home.

 Bell had announced termination of its Portable Internet service on February 14, 2012.

 Rogers had announced termination of its Portable Internet service on March 1, 2012.

-The 30Mhz slice of 2300Mhz spectrum was transferred to Orion Wireless Partnership, for a fixed wireless LTE national network.
+The 30 Mhz slice of 2300 Mhz spectrum was transferred to Orion Wireless Partnership, for a fixed wireless LTE national network.